By Sons of Motion Pictures GmbH

 Julia Stinshoff was born in Bonn, but decided on Hamburg as her home of choice.
 She has been active in the film and TV-industry for an impressive twenty years and made use of her versatility in acting on many formats such as “LADYKRACHER”, “VIER FRAUEN UND EIN TODESFALL” and “DR. KLEIN”.
 For five years she portrayed the protagonist of the ZDF-series “DORA HELDT” and is part of the cult series “Sesame Street” to this day.
 Recently she could also be seen in the series “DIE GIPFELSTÜRMER”.

 Josua Stäbler is an internationally recognized filmmaker and director of photography for commercial and documentary films.
+Including “Roamers” a series he shot among others for Streaming.
 It’s his passion to capture visually stunning, almost tangible imagery, for which he often utilizes 16 or 35mm film-cameras.
 He has an affinity and intuition for beautiful imperfections, lense flares and the intricate interaction of humans with light.
-With his unique skillset, he was able to convince major brands such as Mercedes Benz (London) and is currently shooting “Roamers” for Netflix.
+With his unique skillset, he was able to work with major brands such as Mercedes Benz, Lidl, BMW, Cisco, Novartis, Vailant, Universal Music Group und Volkswagen.

 © 2019 Sons Of Entertainment GmbH